Frequently asked questions: Innovative Solutions Canada

 No. The Application/Bid Submission form for grants and contracts have several different fields.
 It is therefore important to ensure that you access the Application/Bid Submission form through the "Propose a solution" button on the specific challenge page of the ISC website, for which you are submitting a proposal.
-Once you have downloaded the form, ensure to select the Challenge ID from the drop-down menu of open challenges in Section #4 that corresponds to the challenge you wish to respond to.
+Once you have downloaded the form, ensure to select the Challenge ID from the drop-down menu of open challenges that corresponds to the challenge you wish to respond to.
 See image below.

 Can a small business skip Phase 1 and move right to Phase 2?